-Veganism and the Environment
+Veganism and Health

 Documentaries

 You might not know it, but a significant shift is occurring within the medical community, with an increasing number of doctors advocating for plant-based diets, due to their profound health benefits and potential to prevent and manage chronic diseases.
-A recent article in The Independent reported on doctors calling for the UK government to stop promoting meat and dairy as essential for health.
-They argue that such recommendations are misleading and do not align with the latest scientific evidence.

 Did you know that the Dr. Tedros Adhanom Ghebreyesus, the Director-General of The World Health Organisation (WHO), has emphasized the necessity of transitioning to plant-based diets to improve both human health and environmental sustainability?
 He pointed out that food production, particularly animal agriculture, is a significant contributor to global greenhouse gas emissions and the global burden of disease.